System Requirements

 -

-For GuardPoints on CIFS shares, CTE-LDT embeds file specific LDT metadata in beginning of each file during the initial data transformation phase.
+For GuardPoints on CIFS shares, LDT embeds file specific LDT metadata in beginning of each file during the initial data transformation phase.
 This metadata remains hidden to users and other applications as long as the GuardPoint is enabled.

 -